Raiders cling to playoff hopes with 17-13 win over Denver - WHIZ News

 CLUB 90

-Renfrow became the third wide receiver in franchise history with 90 catches in a season, joining Hall of Famers Tim Brown and Jerry Rice.
+Renfrow became the third wide receiver in franchise history with 90 catches in a season, joining Hall of Famers Tim Brown (four times) and Jerry Rice.
+His 92 receptions are tied with Rice for second-most by a receiver in one season.
 Renfrow is one of six Raiders to haul in 90 passes.
-TEs Darren Waller and Todd Christensen and RB Charlie Garner also had 90 in a season.
+TEs Darren Waller (twice) and Todd Christensen (twice) and RB Charlie Garner also had 90 in a season.
+Waller holds the franchise record with 107 receptions last season.

 COVID-19 ROLL CALL